 The block does not have any inputs or outputs.
 The HMI block itself does not become a part of the final binary configuration, only the files it points to do.
 Be careful when inserting big files or directories as the integrated web server is not designed for massive data transfers.
-It is possible to shrink the data by enabling gzip compression.
-The compression also reduces amount of data transferred to the client, but decompression must be performed by the server when a client does not support gzip compression, which brings additional load on the target device.
+The data can be compressed for transfer by enabling the gzip compression using the Compression parameter.
+It reduces the demands on the transmission line but slightly increases the demands on the processor of the target device.